 A continuation of CHIN 222.
-Provides a wide range of more advanced vocabulary and a number of common sayings, as well as a metaphorical use of common words which form part of the verbal and cultural backgrounds of Chinese people.
-Prerequisite: CHIN 222 or equivalent
+Provides a wide range of more advanced vocabulary and a number of common sayings, as well as a metaphorical use of common words which form part of the verbal and cultural backarounds of Chinese people.

-CHIN 300 Introduction to Chinese Literature
+CHIN 300 Introduction to Chinese Literature (in English)